idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVReaction.md

 where $\vec{r}_C$ and $V_C$ denote the cell centroid and volume, respectively.
 This means that the diagonal entry of the system matrix corresponding to cell
 $C$ will be increased by $c(\vec{r}_C) V_C$.
-The reaction coefficient parameter ([!param](/LinearFVKernels/LinearFVReactionKernel/coeff)) accepts anything that supports functor-based evaluations.
+The reaction coefficient parameter ([!param](/LinearFVKernels/LinearFVReaction/coeff)) accepts anything that supports functor-based evaluations.
 For more information on functors in MOOSE, see [Functors/index.md].

 ## Example Syntax

-The case below demonstrates the use of `LinearFVReactionKernel` where the reaction coefficient is supplied based upon a function form:
+The case below demonstrates the use of `LinearFVReaction` where the reaction coefficient is supplied based upon a function form:

 !listing test/tests/linearfvkernels/reaction/reaction-1d.i block=LinearFVKernels

-!syntax parameters /LinearFVKernels/LinearFVReactionKernel
+!syntax parameters /LinearFVKernels/LinearFVReaction

-!syntax inputs /LinearFVKernels/LinearFVReactionKernel
+!syntax inputs /LinearFVKernels/LinearFVReaction

-!syntax children /LinearFVKernels/LinearFVReactionKernel
+!syntax children /LinearFVKernels/LinearFVReaction